2025 Grunin Prize for Law and Social Entrepreneurship

 The 2025 Grunin Prize

-The 2025 Grunin Prize will be awarded at a special ceremony on June 3, 2025, in New York City.
+The 2025 Grunin Prize will be awarded at a special ceremony on June 3, 2025, at NYU Law.
 This ceremony will take place as part of the Annual Conference on Legal Issues in Social Entrepreneurship and Impact Investing—in the US and Beyond, which is co-hosted at NYU School of Law by the Grunin Center for Law and Social Entrepreneurship and the Impact Investing Legal Working Group.

 Now in its eighth year of being awarded, the Grunin Prize has attracted numerous nominations from across the globe, which are representative of the extraordinary legal community of practice that is emerging in these fields.
 Learn more about our prior finalists and winners here.